Liturgical book: Syriac Orthodox/Catholic

-The Syrian Catholics have a Euchologion (Syriac and Karshuni), published at Rome in 1843 (Missale Syriacum), and a "Book of clerks used in the ecclesiastical ministries" (Liber ministerii, Syriac only, Beirut, 1888).
+The Syriac Catholics have a Euchologion (Syriac and Karshuni), published at Rome in 1843 (Missale Syriacum), and a "Book of clerks used in the ecclesiastical ministries" (Liber ministerii, Syriac only, Beirut, 1888).
 The Divine Office, collected like a Breviary, was published at Mosul in seven volumes (1886–96), the ferial office alone at Rome in 1853, and at Sharfi in the Lebanon (1898).
-A Ritual – "Book of Ceremony" – for the Syrian Uniats is issued by the Jesuits at Beirut.
+A Ritual – "Book of Ceremony" – for the Syriac Catholic Church was issued by the Jesuits at Beirut.

 Maronite

 The Maronites have an abundance of liturgical books for their divine liturgy.
 The Maronite Synod at Deir al-Luweize (1736) committed a uniform preparation of all their books to the patriarch (Part II, Sess.
 I, xiii, etc.) These books are all referred to in Western or Latin terms (Missal, Ritual, Pontifical, etc.).
 The Missal (in this case the name is not incorrect) was published at Rome in 1592 and 1716, since then repeatedly, in whole or in part, at Beirut.
 Little books containing the Ordinary of the Liturgy with the Anaphora commonly used are issued by many Catholic booksellers at Beirut.
 The "Book of the Minister" (containing the deacon's and other ministers' parts of the Liturgy) was published at Rome in 1596 and at Beirut in 1888.
 The "Ferial Office", called Fard, "Burden" or "Duty" (the only one commonly used by the clergy), was issued at Rome in 1890, at Beirut in 1900.
 The whole Divine Office began to be published at Rome in 1666, but only two volumes of the summer part appeared.
 A Ritual with various additional prayers was issued at Rome in 1839.
 All Maronite books are in Syriac and Karshuni.